mesmith027/ActiveViam-takehome/README.md

 ## Jupyter notebooks

-The good copy of my take home is in the file `Take-Home-Final.ipynb`.
+The good copy of my take-home is in the file `Take-Home-Final.ipynb`.
-The python pagkages you need to run this notebook are: yfinance and matplotlib.
+The Python packages you need to run this notebook are: yfinance and matplotlib.

 If you are interested in some of the random explorations and testing I did to learn about the yfinance package is in `Initia-exploration.ipynb`

 ## Streamlit app